Ngz91/dotfiles/README.md

 "matchit",
 ```

-[This guide](https://alpha2phi.medium.com/learn-neovim-the-practical-way-8818fcf4830f) is one of the most complete guides there are for configuring Neovim, if you have any doubt most likely the answer can be found there.
-Visit the [Neovim reddit](https://www.reddit.com/r/neovim/) forum if you have any doubt, it's a very open and welcoming community.
+[This guide](https://alpha2phi.medium.com/learn-neovim-the-practical-way-8818fcf4830f) is one of the most complete guides for configuring Neovim, if you have any doubt about how to configure a plugin or any other type of configuration, the answer most likely can be found there.
+Also, visit the [Neovim reddit](https://www.reddit.com/r/neovim/) forum if you have any doubt, it's a very open and welcoming community.

 <b>⬅️[Go back](#details) to details</b>